Accommodation COVID-19 FAQs

 Find out more on the International Student Covid-19 FAQs page.

-Yes you can self-isolate in your accommodation.
-All contracts start on 1 September 2020, providing sufficient time to self-isolate before the September semester/block starts, if you are travelling from a country where quarantine is required.
-Please notify reception on arrival of your requirement to self-isolate and accommodation staff can then support you with food delivery, waste removal, cleaning packs and wellbeing support for the period of isolation.
+You can quarantine in your accommodation if you arriving from an approved country.
+Please notify reception in advance of your arrival of your requirement to quarantine and accommodation staff can then support you with food delivery, waste removal, cleaning packs and wellbeing support for the period of quarantine.

 If you develop COVID-19 symptoms while living in our accommodation, you will need to follow the UK Government guidelines in place at the time, including any requirement to self-isolate.
 Please notify reception via telephone or email immediately if you develop COVID-19 symptoms.
 Our accommodation staff can then support you with food delivery, waste removal, cleaning packs and wellbeing support for the period of isolation.